vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 * TDD
 * Continuous Integration/Continuous Delivery (CI/CD)

-If your backlog consists of stories that conform [the definition in this FAQ](#stories), and your engineers only commit implementations of those stories once the team (PM, Designers, and Engineers) agree the implementation completes the story, then you'll never have any half-implemented features in the build.
+If the stories in your backlog conform to the [definition of stories in this FAQ](#stories), and your team only commits implementations of the stories once the product manager, designers, and engineers agree the implementation completes the story, then you'll never have half-implemented features in the build.

-But does the software work?
-Well we've already talked about how XP engineers answer that question: they [TDD](#tdd).
-Any pair, at any time, can run the tests to determine if their copy of the code works – if all features of the product work correctly.
-But on a big team, you have lots of pairs working in parallel, and therefore the codebase exists in multiple states simultaneously; the tests might be passing on one pairing station, but failing on another.
-That's where we get to continuous integration (CI): the team needs a single source of truth that they can point to in order to answer the question "does it work?"
+A pair can run tests to determine if all the features in their copy of the code works correctly.
+On a large team, there are many pairs working in parallel.
+This results in the codebase simultaneously existing in multiple states where the tests might be passing on one pairing station, but failing on another.
+The team needs a single source of truth to point to in order to answer the question "Does it work?".
 If the CI build is green, it works.
 You can ship the software.
-Now the PM has to decide if the team should ship the software.
+Now the product manager has to decide if the team should ship the software.

 Of course, there are all kinds of other benefits to CI.
-[To paraphrase Martin Fowler](https://www.martinfowler.com/articles/continuousIntegration.html): CI reduces risk by letting you know at all times what works and what doesn't.
-It raises awareness of bugs drastically and allows you to find and remove them quickly and without fuss.
-Because of this, projects that integrate continuously generally have fewer bugs.
+[To paraphrase Martin Fowler](https://www.martinfowler.com/articles/continuousIntegration.html), CI reduces risk by letting you know what works and what does not work at all times.
+It drastically raises awareness of bugs, allowing you to find and remove them quickly, and without fuss.
+As a result, projects that continuously integrate generally have fewer bugs.
 Of course, this is all predicated on the quality of your automated test suite.

-It's worth noting that some PMs automate their responsibility with respect to shipping.
-Some always have the default answer: "Ship on green."
+It's worth noting that some product managers automate their responsibility with respect to shipping.
+Some have the default answer to: "Ship on green."
 In effect, they've asked the engineers to add another step to their build pipeline to automatically promote code to production on a green build.
 That's called "continuous deployment."
-However, although the mechanics of it are facilitated by engineers, shipping is still a business responsibility.
-The default answer of "ship on green" doesn't abdicate the responsibility of the decision to the engineers.
-The PM still has the responsibility of understanding how the features are working in production and how users are responding to it – which means the PM has to prioritize all engineering work necessary to build automated production monitoring capabilities that make continuous deployment responsible.
+Shipping is still a business responsibility, although the mechanics of it are facilitated by engineers.
+The default answer to "ship on green" doesn't abdicate the responsibility of the decision to the engineers.
+The product manager remains responsible for understanding how the features work in production, and how users are responding to it.
+This means the project has to prioritize all engineering work necessary to build automated production monitoring capabilities that make continuous deployment responsible.

 ## Q: Why Are There Retrospectives?

-We seed engagements with a number of key practices that we've found valuable over an incredible number of engagements, like pairing, test driven development, IPMs, standup, CI/CD, etc.

-However, there is no one set of practices that will work effectively for all engagements.
-All practices are intended to solve problems, but not all engagements suffer from the same set of problems.
+There are a number of key practices that are valuable over all types of engagements, including pairing, test driven development, IPMs, standup, and CI/CD.
+However, there is not one set of practices that work effectively with all engagements.
+Practices are intended to solve problems, but not all engagements have the same set of problems.
 Furthermore, the problems a team faces change over time.

-That's why we also seed engagements with the [practice of retrospectives](/practices/3-column-retro).
+That's why you should seed engagements with the [practice of retrospectives](/practices/3-column-retro).
 It's the seed of improvement.
-Week after week, teams sit down and talk about what's working, what's not, and what they can do about it.
+Each week, teams meet to discuss what is working, what is not working, and what they can do about it.

-Without that reflection and constant adjustment, the team's practices will deteriorate.
-What worked on day one won't necessarily work on day 30, or day 100.
+Without this reflection and constant adjustment, the team's practices will deteriorate.
+What worked on the first day is not necessarily going to work on the 30th day 30, or the 100th day.
 You have to constantly improve the team's efforts, or risk failure.

 ## Q: Why Rotate Engineers to Other Projects?{id="rotations"}

-Within Tanzu Labs, it's common to have engineers **_rotate_** between projects periodically.
-For example, an engineer might not join a project at its beginning, and any given team member might not be on a project to its conclusion.
-We feel this is a good pattern for all team members, including [engineering anchors](/learningpaths/anchor-playbook/).
+At Tanzu Labs, it's common to have engineers periodically **_rotate_** between projects.
+For example, an engineer might not join a project at its beginning, and a team member might not be on a project to its conclusion.
+This is a good pattern for all team members to follow, including [engineering anchors](/learningpaths/anchor-playbook/).

-This can be difficult for everyone.
-Your team and product stakeholders might get attached to you.
-They not want you to leave to join another project.
+Engineer rotation can be difficult for everyone that it impacts.
+For example, your team and product stakeholders might get attached to you, and may not want you to leave to join another project.
 They might even get scared, or angry.
-You might also feel emotionally attached to your project and team, and feel scared or angry about moving on to another project before this one is finished.
+You might also be emotionally attached to your project and team, and feel scared or angry about moving on to another project before this one is finished.

-However, rotation is in the best interest of the project and everyone involved with it.
+Always remember, rotation is in the best interest of the project and everyone involved with it.

 Here's why.

-If a team is unchanged for too long, they'll start to become blind to their [broken windows](https://en.wikipedia.org/wiki/Broken_windows_theory).
-They won't see annoying workarounds as annoying anymore; they'll have grown used to them.
-They'll become complacent about the hacks in their codebase,  the intermittent failures in their CI build, and the inefficiency of the release process.
+If a team is unchanged for too long, they start to become blind to the [broken windows](https://en.wikipedia.org/wiki/Broken_windows_theory).
+They won't see annoying workarounds as annoying anymore because they have grown used to them.
+They also become complacent over hacks in their codebase, intermittent failures in their CI build, and the inefficiency of the release process.

-In other words, they'll become increasingly less effective at maintaining quality in the code base and in their engineering process.
+In other words, you and your team will increasingly become less effective at maintaining quality in the code base and in their engineering process.

 It's true that every team needs a core group of engineers that understand the codebase inside and out, who have context on the architectural decisions that have been made, and can efficiently churn through a backlog.
-But every team also needs something else: **_they need fresh perspectives._**
+But, every team also needs something else.
+They need fresh perspectives.

-"But," we often hear, "onboarding new team members slows us down!"
+"But," we often hear, "onboarding new team members slows us down!".
 Actually, rotations speed up a team's productivity.
 That's because the peer's fresh perspective allows them to immediately notice the team's "broken windows."
-They'll (kindly) point out flaws in the codebase that have been slowing the team down.
-They'll fix the flaky CI build.
-They'll raise a red flag (again, kindly) about the team's insane release process.
+They'll point out flaws in the codebase that have been slowing the team down.
+They'll fix the CI build.
+They'll raise a red flag about the team's unrealistic release process.

 If you rotate onto a team that's been together for a while, expect to find problems.
-But don't forget, your peers are humans, just like you.
+But, remember, your peers are humans, just like you.
 You can hurt their feelings if you're not careful.
-Be constructive; don't just complain -- offer solutions!
-And don't assume you understand why things are the way they are -- ask questions!
+Be constructive.
+Don't just complain, bugt offer solutions.
+Finally, don't assume you understand why things are the way they are.
+Ask questions!

 Conversely, if you're part of that core team that's been together for a while, and a peer is just rotating onto the team, set the example for soliciting feedback.
-Tell them you need them to point out what's broken.
+Tell them to point out what's broken.
 Be a role model for receiving feedback, and acting on it.

-Rotation also eliminates the need for various kinds of organizational overhead:
+Rotation eliminates the need for various kinds of organizational overhead:

-* Personal assessment and feedback happens inline (part of pairing more than rotation, but rotation ensures a balanced aggregate view)
+* Personal assessment and feedback happens inline (part of pairing more than rotation, but rotation ensures a balanced aggregate view).
-* The need for excessive handbooks/playbooks/onboarding materials is greatly reduced as knowledge silos are broken down
+* The need for excessive handbooks/playbooks/onboarding materials is greatly reduced as knowledge silos are broken down.
-* Transferring of existing skills and the sharing of new technologies happens organically, rather than needing artificial efforts like required classes and workshops
+* Transferring of existing skills and the sharing of new technologies happens organically, rather than needing artificial efforts like required classes and workshops.
-* It strengthens the connection between teams as friends rotate to other projects, increasing the likeliness of cross-team knowledge sharing and reducing duplicated efforts
+* It strengthens the connection between teams as friends rotate to other projects, increasing the likeliness of cross-team knowledge sharing and reducing duplicated efforts.
-* Reduces the strain on any one relationship knowing that one is not "trapped" on a project forever.
+* Reduces the strain on any one relationship, understanding that no one is "trapped" on a project forever.

-We talk about how pair programming helps de-risks projects. **_Rotation is the real-life manifestation of that lowered risk.**_ By having solution knowledge and context shared by the team, rather than locked up in a few people -- or, worse, in a single person -- the downside to a single person rotating onto another team is dramatically lowered.
+Pair programming helps de-risks projects.
+Rotation is the real-life manifestation of that lowered risk, by having solution knowledge and context shared by the team rather than locked up in a few people, or worse, in a single person.
+The downside to a single person rotating onto another team is greatly lowered.

-Project stakeholders often object to rotating team members – not just developers!
-It's important to remember that organizations usually prioritize keeping (and sometimes hording) the best individual contributors that they can find.
+Project stakeholders often object to rotating any team member, not just developers.
+It's important to note that organizations usually prioritize keeping (and sometimes hording) the best individual contributors that they can find.
 It takes time, trust, and proof to show them they can live in a better world that focuses on team dynamics rather than individual skills.

 Rotations are also an opportunity for:

-* Validating that the team has the right documentation to effectively onboard and/or handover to new people
+* Validating that the team has the right documentation to effectively onboard and/or handover to new people.
-* Giving new or junior engineers the chance to take responsibility for core engineering knowledge on the project
+* Giving new or junior engineers the chance to take responsibility for core engineering knowledge on the project.
-* Giving new or junior developers the opportunity to onboard new people onto the project
+* Giving new or junior developers the opportunity to onboard new people onto the project.

-But what about keeping historical context?
+What about keeping historical context?
 What about having a consistent face on the project?
-We do recommend having an **anchor** the project who rotates less frequently.
-See our section on [Anchors](#anchors).
+Consider having an **anchor** for the project who rotates less frequently.
+See the section, [Anchors](#anchors).

 ## Q: What is an Engineering "Anchor"?{id="anchors"}